sladeware/bbos/README.md

 Installation
 ------------

-1. Download the latest version of BB platform (see <http://www.bionicbunny.org>) to the place where it will live (e.g. `/opt/bbos/`):
+1. Download the latest version of the BB platform (see
+   <http://www.bionicbunny.org>) to the place where it will live
+   (e.g. `/opt/bbos/`):

-        $ git clone git@github.com:sladeware/bbos.git bbos
+        $ git clone git@github.com:sladeware/bbos.git

 2. Go to this directory and initiate setup process: